Choosing inclusive words

 TWO ACTIONS THAT MAKE ALL THE DIFFERENCE

-Let students know that your school and classroom are safe and welcoming places where they can ask questions and be themselves.
+Let students know that your school and classrooms are safe and welcoming places where they can ask questions and be themselves.

 Address comments that are heterosexist or gender-identity biased when you hear them, and educate others on ways they can be more inclusive in their language.